Clementina Anstruther-Thomson

 Clementina "Kit" Caroline Anstruther-Thomson (15 December 1857 – 7 July 1921) was a Scottish author and art theorist.
 She was known for writing and lecturing on experimental aesthetics during the Victorian era.
-Her collaboration with Vernon Lee in the 1890s inspired Lee's growing interests in the psychological aspect of aesthetics later in her career.
+Her collaboration with Vernon Lee in the 1890s inspired Lee's growing interests in the physiological aspect of aesthetics later in her career.

 Early life

-Anstruther-Thomson was born in Edinburgh to an aristocratic family, the daughter of John Anstruther-Thomson of Charleton and Carntyne, and Caroline Maria Agnes Robina Hamilton-Gray.
+Clementina Anstruther-Thomson was born on 15 December 1857 in Edinburgh, Scotland, to an aristocratic family, the daughter of John Anstruther-Thomson of Charleton and Carntyne, and Caroline Maria Agnes Robina Hamilton-Gray.
 Her grandfather, also John Anstruther-Thomson, was a career officer in the British Territorial Army.

 Experimental aesthetics

 The aesthetic movement in the United Kingdom began in the 1860s during the Victorian period.
 In Victorian literature, writers of the aesthetic movement focused on the sensual aspect of aesthetics.
 Anstruther-Thomson in particular was keen on experiencing art physically with her body.
 In one of the lectures titled "What Patterns Do to Us" given by Anstruther-Thomson, she encouraged the audience to engage with a patterned vase and "feel its effect on their bodies".